-These first versions of the components are defined in terms of the input and output ports, following the guidelines established in the software engineering standards (WP3).
-These versions are directly informed by the development of the WP6 control architecture in Y1, where each subsystem was defined in terms of the interactions with other subsystems, and their functions as outlined in the DREAM DoW.
+The components are defined in terms of the input and output ports, following the guidelines established in the software engineering standards (WP3).
+These are directly informed by the development of the WP6 control architecture in Y1, where each subsystem was defined in terms of the interactions with other subsystems, and their functions as outlined in the DREAM DoW.
 Please refer to Figure 1 to provide this context.
-In the third year of the project, this was more tightly specified (down to the port level) for functional implementation; please see the diagram in Annex 7.3 for full details of port names, port types, and message structures for primitives.
+In the Y3 of the project, the components were more tightly specified (down to the port level) for functional implementation; please see the diagram in Annex 7.3 for full details of port names, port types, and message structures for primitives.